MassyB/Wikiexporter/README.md

 **What might change about your solution if this application needed to run automatically for each hour of the day?**

 * We can have a CRON Job to execute the `docker run -v /tmp:/tmp wikiexport` and we would modify the default value of `--start-datetime` to be the last hour.
-This is a simple solution if we don't have any orchestration framework at our disposal.
+This is a simple solution if we don't have any orchestration framework at our disposal
-* If we have an orchestration solution like Apache Airflow we can execute this application as a task (using `BashOperator`) in a DAG and use jinja templates for the `--start-datetime` argument to get the current hour.
+* If we have an orchestration solution like Apache Airflow we can execute this application as a task (using `BashOperator`) in a DAG and use jinja templates for the `--start-datetime` argument to get the last hour
 * In Airflow we can use the docker operator to execute `wikiexport` or we can also use the `KubernetesPodOperator` in order to delegate work outside Airflow as much as possible with the benefits of K8s doing the heavy lifting for us